-Network Scan Function: Network Scan function is to read the original data from

-IIT according to the general user's instruction from the control panel, and automatically send to FTP server, Mail server, and SMB server according to the setting of the are sent to the MFD from printer driver or Web browser of a general user client.
+Network Scan Function: Network Scan function is to read the original data from are sent to the MFD from printer driver of a general user client.
 The received print data are stored into the Private Print inside the MFD, and printed out according to the general user's instruction from the control panel.